jobrouter/php-rest-client/docs/upgrade.md

 \JobRouter\AddOn\RestClient
 ```

-Easiest way to update your code to the new namespace is to use search/replace
+The easiest way to update your code to the new namespace is to use search/replace
 in your project.

+The package name (used in `composer.json`) has changed from `brotkrueml/jobrouter-client`
+to `jobrouter/rest-client`.

 ## From version 1.x to 2.0